ng-packagr/ng-packagr/README.md

 #### Secondary Entry Points

-Beside the primary entry point, a package can contain one or more secondary entry points (e.g. `@angular/core/testing`, `@angular/cdk/a11y`, …).
+Besides the primary entry point, a package can contain one or more secondary entry points (e.g. `@angular/core/testing`, `@angular/cdk/a11y`, …).
 These contain symbols that we don't want to group together with the symbols in the main entry.
 The module id of a secondary entry directs the module loader to a sub-directory by the secondary's name.
 For instance, `@angular/core/testing` resolves to a directory under `node_modules/@angular/core/testing` containing a `package.json` file that directs the loader to the correct location for what it's looking for.

-For library developers, secondary entry points are dynamically discovered by searching for `package.json` files within sub directories of the main `package.json` file's folder!
+For library developers, secondary entry points are dynamically discovered by searching for `package.json` files within subdirectories of the main `package.json` file's folder!

 ##### So how do I use secondary entry points (sub-packages)?